Suezhaobing/Suezhaobing/README.md

 - 👋 Hi, I’m @Suezhaobing, a postgraduate from XDU.
 - 👀 I’m interested in Genetic Programming, Symbolic Regression and Software Engineering.
 - 🌱 I’m currently learning machine learning implemented in Python and C++ language.
-- 📫 Welcome to discussing with me to mail zhb_su@stu.xidian.edu.cn.
+- 📫 Welcome to discussing with me to mail zhbsu@stu.xidian.edu.cn.

 <!---
 Suezhaobing/Suezhaobing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.